 The employee may be asked in detail to describe the accident.
 The HR as the investigator may also use specific questions to help the employee provide you with details that you could almost visualize the incident.

 Ask the employee about the location and condition of the area.
-Ask whether the floor is wet or if the carpet is not properly plastered on the floor, or there are visible wires or clutters that could cause potential injuries, etc. Getting a clear picture of the location could help identify factors that led to the injury.
+Ask whether the floor is wet or if the carpet is not properly plastered on the floor, or if there are visible wires or clutters that could cause potential injuries, etc. In addition, getting a clear picture of the location could help identify factors that led to the injury.

-It is ill-fated to be in an accident, most especially if there is no one to assist the injured man.
-This could spell a life and death situation at worst.
+It is ill-fated to be in an accident, especially if there is no one to assist the injured man.
+Moreover, this could spell a life-and-death situation at worst.
 Aside from providing immediate assistance to the injured person, a witness can also provide important information about the incident that could help validate the injured employee’s narrative.

 It is equally important that the employee is acting based on their job description.
 It must be established that the injury happened while the employee is performing his task within his job description.
 Otherwise, the claim may get quite complicated once it is found that the injury is incurred while doing a job outside their official duties.